Dr0ngo7/odin-recipes/README.md

 # odin-recipes
-In this project I tried to create a recipe site using basic html.
+In this project I tried to create a recipe site using basic html.!